-For Street Studs and Street Bare Rubber you will not need a helmet.
-For all Pro Street and Competition classes you will need a good fitting helmet for both the driver and passenger.
+For Street Studs, Street Bare Rubber and Pro Street Bare Rubber you will not need a helmet.
+For Pro Street Studs and all Competition classes you will need a good fitting helmet for both the driver and passenger.
 Check the rule book for helmet specifications.

 Our Gang has a limited number of helmets available to rent at the Registration Trailer.
 You will need to leave your Driver’s License with us in exchange for a helmet.